 We are an entrepreneurial pharmaceutical company that discovers, develops and intends to commercialize differentiated medicines that improve patients lives.
 To achieve this, we are building a team, a culture and processes centered on creating and marketing important new drugs.
 We believe that linaclotide, our guanylate cyclase type-C, or GC-C, agonist being developed for the treatment of patients with irritable bowel syndrome with constipation, or IBS-C, or chronic constipation, or CC, could present patients and healthcare practitioners with a unique therapy for a major medical need not yet met by existing therapies.
 Linaclotide is our only product candidate that has demonstrated clinical proof of concept.
+On August 9, 2011, we and our U.S. collaboration partner, Forest Laboratories, Inc., or Forest, announced that we submitted a new drug application, or NDA, with the U.S. Food and Drug Administration, or FDA.
 In addition to linaclotide, we have a pipeline of early stage, pre-proof of concept development candidates in multiple therapeutic areas, including gastrointestinal disease, pain and inflammation, and respiratory disease.
 We are also conducting early stage, preclinical research in these therapeutic areas, as well as in the area of cardiovascular disease.
 We have pursued a partnering strategy for commercializing linaclotide that has enabled us to retain significant control over linaclotide s development and commercialization, share the costs with high-quality collaborators whose capabilities complement ours, and retain approximately half of linaclotide s future long-term value in the major pharmaceutical markets, should linaclotide meet our sales expectations.